nand2/libvmod-throttle/README.rst

 Please read carefully the "Memory management and denial of service" section below to avoid misuses that could lead to denial of services.

+> "This is far better than any result I've seen from either HAProxy or Nginx doing layer 7 inspection on such modest [test] hardware."

+*Happy user rate-limiting on the X-Forwarded-For header*

 FUNCTIONS
 =========